 Thursday, February 15, 6:30 P.M. - SOLD OUT

-BREAKFAST WITH BECKMANN
+BREAKFAST WITH KLIMT

-Join us for a light breakfast in Café Fledermaus as the exhibition curator Prof. Olaf Peters shares an overview of “Max Beckmann: The Formative Years, 1915-1925”.
-Following breakfast, guests are invited to a private viewing of the galleries before they open to the public
+Join us for a light breakfast in Café Fledermaus as one of our experienced docents shares an overview of “Klimt Landscapes.”Following breakfast, guests are invited to a private viewing of the galleries before they open to the public

 TALKING ART: FAMILY CONVERSATIONS

-Join us for a special Family Morning with a focus on one of the most important painters of the twentieth century: Max Beckmann.
-After a tour of the exhibition, we invite you to our workshop in Café Fledermaus to create your own Beckmann inspired work of art.
-This inter-generational program invites all members of the family to participate in gallery discussions.
+Join us for a special Family Morning with a focus on Gustav Klimt’s love for nature and his wonderful landscape paintings.
+After a tour of the exhibition, we invite you to our workshop in Café Fledermaus to create your own Klimt inspired work of art.
+This intergenerational program invites all members of the family to participate in gallery discussions.

-Sunday, October 8, 10 A.M.
+Sunday, February 18, 10 A.M.

-BECKMANN FOR TEENS
+KLIMT FOR TEENS

 The event is free and open to teens 14 and older.
 Space is limited and registration required.

-Sunday, October 8, 3 P.M.
+Sunday, February 18, 3 P.M.